 If they try to blame you for anything in the past or now just say ok.
-Even if it were not you, a simple ”ok.” would do, they are trying anything to get a conversation from you.
+Even if it were not you, a simple ”ok.” would do, they are trying anything to get a conversation or reaction from you.

 Watch when they try and twist things into an argument, remember you don’t have to take part in every argument you’re invited to, you don’t have to prove them wrong.
 You don’t have to prove yourself right to them, retreat, rethink and only respond if you need to do so if you feel like you need to say something at the moment.
 “I’m sorry you feel that way.”
 Or “That’s how you think which is great.
 However, it’s not how I think.”

 Remind yourself, they are not looking for compromise, they don’t understand it, nor do they know how you or your children feel, the more you give them, the more they can use things against you.

 They will have learned what insecurities trigger emotional reactions from you, you have to become emotionally unpredictable with them, by no longer reacting, and even praising them when they do good by the children, stroking their ego, reminding yourself it’s for your children’s best interest.
 You’re not doing it for you or the narcissist, and you’re doing it for the children.

 Keep your boundaries, keep your standards, stick with your no.

 The Grey Rock Method is not always easy, but it is often effective.

-You might want to scream and shout at them at times, and they will just come back for more.
+You might want to scream and shout at the narcissist at times, they will just come back for more.
 Stay quite.
 Tell yourself good positive thoughts and move on with your own life and your own self-worth.